liv-ac-uk/comp122/labs/newton/README.md

 {% spoiler "Hint" %}

 You may want to use a `while` loop to compute ![equation](https://latex.codecogs.com/gif.latex?new%5C%20guess) and compare it to your previous guess.
 You can use the function Math.abs() when testing the difference between successive guesses.

 {% endspoiler %}

+{% spoiler "Hint" %}

+You can access your command line arguments after calling `main(String args[])` with `args[0]`, `args[1]` etc.

+{% endspoiler %}

+## Extending Your Program

+When calculating the square root, we may want to specify how many decimal places of accuracy we should compute our final answer to.

+Modify your program so that it may *also* take in three floats.
+It will then call a method to compute the square root to the specified number of decimal places, and print the number of iterations and final value as before.

+Make sure that your program still works if we only input two numbers.

+{% spoiler "Hint" %}

+You can check the number of commandline arguments given with `args.length`

+{% endspoiler %}